ericwikman/cinque.xyz/docs/src/giant/visicalc.md

   - C - replicate only contents (new)
   - R - replicate using cell references in the same relative position
   - N - replicate with no change in expressions which reference other cells
-- **Keystroke Memory:** You could record a keyboard sequence, define a keyboard sequence with text, list all keyboard sequences, edit a keyboard sequence, delete a keyboard sequence, run a keyboard sequence, run a keyboard sequence a set amount of times in repitition.
+- **Keystroke Memory:** You could record a keyboard sequence, define a keyboard sequence with text, list all keyboard sequences, edit a keyboard sequence, delete a keyboard sequence, run a keyboard sequence, run a keyboard sequence a set number of times in repetition.
 If you recorded a keyboard sequence then it automatically puts in special characters to represent certain activities, this is the list of those if you were to define one by text or edit one:
   - ^^ caret
   - ^U up arrow
   - ^D down arrow